-Dineen Vineyards is located in the Yakima Valley AVA just north of the city of Zillah, Washington.
+Dineen Vineyards is located in the Yakima Valley AVA just north of the town of Zillah, Washington.
 We are in a unique hill-top area that is especially well suited for growing premium wine grapes as well as offering far-reaching views of the valley and Mounts Adams and Rainier in the distance.
 Dineen Vineyards began planting in the spring of 2001 and continues to add annually to the planted acreage.
-Currently 65 acres are under vine with another 12 acres of open ground scheduled for future planting.
-Our neighbors include the well recognized vineyards of Andrew Will, Sheridan, Two Mountain, and new up-and-comer, Ramseyer Vineyards.
+Currently there are 87 acres under vine.
+Our neighbors include the well recognized vineyards of Andrew Will, Sheridan, and Two Mountain.

 Today, Pat Dineen’s focus is on the business side of the vineyard including overseeing the estate winemaking and wine sales.
 Daily operations at the vineyard are co-managed by brothers Matt and Patrick Rawn, owners of Two Mountain Winery.
 The Rawn brothers have extensive viticulture experience and are always available to assist winemakers’ specific needs and schedules.
 Matt and Patrick are greatly assisted by Crew Chief, Eliseo Gil and the rest of the capable crew.